 Airtame does not have an option for multiple users sharing the same display screen, but does allow you to share one computer screen to multiple display screens simultaneously.
 As mentioned earlier, Airtame can also connect to a wired network by using an Ethernet adapter.
 If accidental screen sharing is a concern for you, Airtame lets you set a pincode to start a stream.

-With Airtame, you can get admin capabilities by using Airtame Cloud, a free cloud-based platform.
-Administrators can manage and monitor each device being used from one central place.
+With Airtame Cloud, Airtame’s free cloud-based platform, you can remotely administer all your Airtame devices from one central place.
 You can update or reboot multiple devices simultaneously and organize devices by name, location, or other custom categories.
+Airtame Cloud also lets you edit device settings for individual or multiple devices at once, such as uploading custom background images or customizing the Homescreen text.
 You can use Airtame Cloud for an unlimited amount of devices at no extra cost.

 There are a few notable differences in the capability and use of these devices.
 One of the major differences with the Kramer VIA Go is that for additional costs, the Kramer line offers additional devices that work with the VIA Go to give users a range of collaboration features, like being able to record live meetings to share with colleagues or students who miss the presentation.
 Another feature that the VIA Go alone offers is two-to-one screen sharing, which allows for up to two screens to be shared at once.